Seneca-CDOT/my-photohub/CONTRIBUTING.md

 To run all tests via Jest:
 `npm test`

+To run Prettier via command line:
+`npm run format`

+To check if your files are formatted:
+`npm run format:check`

 # Using Cloudflare Workers

 1. Run `npx wrangler dev <filepath>` in your terminal to start a development server